MTN OPS Total Archery Challenge Location-Based Marketing Campaign

-As Terry and her friend approach baggage claim with her friend, they notice digital signage running video content similar to the Instagram story she just liked on the plan.
-The experiential content leverages the same visual style, merely extending the story and messaging from what Terry just liked on the plane.
+As Terry and her friend approach baggage claim, they notice digital signage running video content similar to the Instagram story she just liked on the plane.
+The experiential content leverages the same visual style, merely extending the story and messaging from what Terry just liked.
 Terry is interested to explore while she waits at baggage claim and approaches the sign to see an offer personalized just for her.

 Campbell Cameras knows they will have the highest chance of converting a purchase by offering a steep discount and same-day delivery to if purchased while at the airport.
 The combination of the Instagram story, additional interaction with curated high res wildlife photography and video appealing directly to Terry’s passion drives purchase considerations most relevant to her.
 Campbell Cameras then serves a bundled offer of 40% discount and same-day delivery to her Best Western if purchased at the airport.

 It’s too good of an offer to pass up and Terry pulls the trigger.
 She uses a QR code scan to securely connect Terry’s Wallet with the digital kiosk, so the purchase is handled through Terry’s mobile device, not the digital sign.
 The whole interaction is done while she’s still waiting for her bags in baggage claim.